 Dear long-term survivors,

-welcome to our website, which informs you about the medical study “Carolin meets HANNA”.
+we would like to welcome you to our website.
+Here you can get information to the clinical study “Carolin meets HANNA”.

 OVARIAN, FALLOPIAN TUBE AND PERITONEAL CANCER IN GERMANY